Product Launch Case Interview: Framework and Example (2026)

 The overlap: both require market sizing and competitive analysis.
 The difference: launch cases require you to get specific on execution decisions with financial backing.

-New Product Launch Framework
+Product Launch Case Framework

 Quantify the total addressable market, serviceable addressable market, and realistic year-1 penetration.
 Use both top-down and bottom-up approaches and sanity-check them against each other.